AjinkyaMore07/RTL_to_Synthesis/DAY_005/README.md

-# Parallel Adder in Verilog
+# Ripple Carry Adder in Verilog

 ## Overview

-The `parallel_adder` module performs the addition of two 4-bit binary numbers with an additional carry-in.
-It outputs a 4-bit sum and a carry-out.
+The `ripple_carry_Adder` module adds two 4-bit binary numbers along with a carry-in bit and outputs a 4-bit sum and a carry-out bit.
+The carry-out of each Full Adder is passed to the next Full Adder, creating a ripple effect.

 ## Files

-- `Fa.v`: Verilog module for the Full Adder used in the Parallel Adder.
+- `Fa.v`: Verilog module for the Full Adder used in the Ripple Carry Adder.
-- `parallel_adder.v`: Verilog module for the Parallel Adder.
+- `ripple_carry_Adder.v`: Verilog module for the Ripple Carry Adder.
-- `tb_parallel_adder.v`: Testbench for the Parallel Adder module.
+- `tb_ripple_carry_Adder.v`: Testbench for the Ripple Carry Adder module.

 ## Module Description